H-Chris233/pingdown/README.md

 ### When the connect losts, it shuts down.

 When running, it will loop and loop, ping the ip or website you set every minutes(by default).

 When the connect losts, it **won't** shutdown immediately, but turn in **emergency-loop** mode.
 This time, it will ping every 20 seconds(also default), if still nothing for 1 minutes, it shuts down.

-Available for Windows and Unix-like systems(and MacOS)
+Available for Windows and Unix-like systems(and MacOS)[Now trying to supporrt ESXI]

 Use **cargo build --release** to build.